SilentVoid13/Templater/README.md

 ## Installation

-After disabling Safe Mode, you can find third-party plugins in Settings > Third-party plugin > Community plugins > Browse > Search for "Templater".
+You can install this plugin via the Community Plugins tab within Obsidian.
+Search for "Templater".

-After installing, you can then find the installed plugins under Settings > Third-party plugin.
-They need to be enabled in order to take effect.

 The first installation of [Templater](https://github.com/SilentVoid13/Templater) may require to restart the obsidian app if things are not working properly.